-In fiscal years June 30, 2020 and 2019, the District recorded \$256 thousand and \$3.0 million in additional fees, respectively, for the purposes of establishing lower cost overnight visitor accommodations.
+In fiscal years 2018 through 2020, the District recorded \$3.6 million in additional fees for the purposes of establishing lower cost overnight visitor accommodations.
 Total fees collected to date are \$6.6 million.
 If a program is not established within five years of the receipt of funds, the District may enter a MOU with the California Coastal Commission and transfer the fees to the California Coastal Commission's funds for lower cost over night visitor accommodations.
 In no event are the fees to be used for anything other than lower cost visitor serving accommodations.